Additive Manufacturing and Lightweight Design

 Jan Beier, Bullfrog Marketing & Design

-“Lightweight construction solutions not only allow us to reduce the weight of our upholstered furniture, but also save valuable resources and open up new possibilities for furniture design – all of this is now within our grasp in the truest sense of the word thanks to the new “Additive Manufacturing and Lightweight Design” course.
+“Lightweight construction solutions not only enable us to reduce the weight of our upholstered furniture, but also save valuable resources and open up new possibilities for furniture design – all of this is now within our grasp in the truest sense of the word thanks to the new” Additive Manufacturing and Lightweight Design “course.
 We expect the course to provide valuable impetus for the further development of our products in order to ensure our competitiveness in the future.
 We are looking forward to the student projects and the collaboration with Coburg University of Applied Sciences!
 Read more

 Job & Career

 Sustainable products and processes will become increasingly important.
 The combination of additive manufacturing and lightweight construction opens up completely new possibilities for this.
 These technologies are already being used in many areas of industry, e.g. in mechanical engineering and toolmaking, aerospace and medical technology.
 The combination of additive manufacturing and lightweight construction results in new product solutions that save resources and are becoming increasingly important in terms of sustainability.
 Graduates of the Additive Manufacturing and Lightweight Design course therefore have numerous options open to them.
 We are looking for specialists and managers along the entire process chain – from technology development to application in design and production, programming or process optimization.
-Through the practice-oriented course, students establish contacts with companies that help them to enter professional life.
+Through the practice-oriented course, students establish contacts with companies that will help them to enter professional life.
 At the same time, the Master’s course offers students the opportunity to gain further qualifications while working and thus bring new perspectives to their own company.

 Do your doctorate now!